Hulme Hippodrome owners ordered to improve building’s appearance but that’s not enough to save it say campaigners

 - Save Hulme Hippodrome is pushing for further measures before the weather takes the building down

-One of the owners, an independent property developer, attempted to appeal the order but was dismissed in a January hearing.
+One of the owners, an independent property developer, tried to appeal the order but was dismissed in a January hearing.

 The improvements include removing graffiti and vegetation and fixing broken windows.
-The notice to repair was under Section 215 of the Planning Act.
+The notice to repair came under Section 215 of the Planning Act.

 The Hippodrome has a complex ownership history making the repairs process more complicated.